Marion County Public Right-of-Way Permits

 b.
 Digital applications are to be e-mailed to MCLDEP@co.marion.or.us

 Note: A check may be enclosed with hard copy applications to cover any anticipated application fees.
 Make checks payable to "Marion County Public Works".
 Visa and Mastercard are accepted in-person at the above address and over the phone once application materials have been entered into the permitting system.
 For digital applications and mailed hard copy applications without enclosed payment you will be contacted by phone and/or email provided on the Application for payment prior to Completeness review.
-Payment is accepted from 8:00AM to 4:00PM Monday through Friday at the Public Works office or online through the Oregon ePermitting website at any time.
+Payment is accepted from 8:00AM to 4:00PM Monday through Friday at the Public Works office or online through the Oregon ePermitting website (link below) at any time.

 3. A Permit Technician will enter the information you have provided into the Oregon ePermitting (Accela) database and assess preliminary fees according to the materials provided in the Application.